jinghua000/shadow-fns/README.md

 calc(3) // => 10
 ```

-If you are using pack tools like webpack, you can import source code directly,
+If you are using packing tools like webpack, you can import source code directly,

 which can show the comments and jump to the source, will do much help to develop.